 - --add-data <SRC;DEST or SRC:DEST> Additional non-binary files or folders to be added to the executable.
-The path separator is platform specific, os.pathsep (which is ; on Windows and : on most unix systems) is used.
+The path separator is platform specific, os.pathsep (which is; on Windows and: on most unix systems) is used.
 This option can be used multiple times. - --add-binary <SRC;DEST or SRC:DEST> Additional binary files to be added to the executable.
 See the --add-data option for more details.
 This option can be used multiple times. - -p DIR, --paths DIR A path to search for imports (like using PYTHONPATH).
-Multiple paths are allowed, separated by ':', or use this option multiple times - --hidden-import MODULENAME, --hiddenimport MODULENAME Name an import not visible in the code of the script(s).
+Multiple paths are allowed, separated by ':', or use this option multiple times.
+Equivalent to supplying the pathex argument in the spec file. - --hidden-import MODULENAME, --hiddenimport MODULENAME Name an import not visible in the code of the script(s).
+This option can be used multiple times. - --collect-submodules MODULENAME Collect all submodules from the specified package or module.
+This option can be used multiple times. - --collect-data MODULENAME, --collect-datas MODULENAME Collect all data from the specified package or module.
+This option can be used multiple times. - --collect-binaries MODULENAME Collect all binaries from the specified package or module.
+This option can be used multiple times. - --collect-all MODULENAME Collect all submodules, data files, and binaries from the specified package or module.
+This option can be used multiple times. - --copy-metadata PACKAGENAME Copy metadata for the specified package.
+This option can be used multiple times. - --recursive-copy-metadata PACKAGENAME Copy metadata for the specified package and all its dependencies.
 This option can be used multiple times. - --additional-hooks-dir HOOKSPATH An additional path to search for hooks.
 This option can be used multiple times. - --runtime-hook RUNTIME_HOOKS Path to a custom runtime hook file.
 A runtime hook is code that is bundled with the executable and is executed before any other code or module to set up special features of the runtime environment.
 This option can be used multiple times. - --exclude-module EXCLUDES Optional module or package (the Python name, not the path name) that will be ignored (as though it was not found).
-This option can be used multiple times. - --key KEY The key used to encrypt Python bytecode.
+This option can be used multiple times. - --key KEY The key used to encrypt Python bytecode. - --splash IMAGE_FILE (EXPERIMENTAL) Add an splash screen with the image IMAGE_FILE to the application.
+The splash screen can display progress updates while unpacking.